 Hubbard Public Library's Fundraising Success Leads to Musical Storywalk®

-Mary Anne Russo, Children’s Librarian at HPL, had her sights on Percussion Play’s outdoor musical instruments, and after a successful fundraiser, community members are now enjoying playing music on its permanent ‘StoryWalk®’ on the grounds of the library.
+Mary Anne Russo, HPL’s Children’s Librarian, had her sights on Percussion Play’s outdoor musical instruments.
+After a successful fundraiser, community members are now enjoying playing music on the library's permanent ‘StoryWalk®’.

 As a volunteer, Cynthia Hirtzel helps the library to fund projects.
 After seeing Percussion Play’s instruments, Cynthia also realized they would be perfect for encouraging children to spend time outside, away from technology and screens, and reconnect with nature.

-Cynthia argues we have a ‘nature deficit’ and that regardless of the impact the pandemic had, in moving people outside, we should always encourage children to play and learn outdoors.
+Cynthia argues that we have a ‘nature deficit’ and that regardless of the impact the pandemic had on moving people outside, we should always encourage children to play and learn outdoors.

 When the library finally raised funds for the instruments, the Children’s Librarian, Mary Anne Russo, decided they should be incorporated into an outdoor sensory path and ‘StoryWalk®.’